OSInside/kiwi/doc/source/building/working_with_images/vmx_setup_for_google.rst

 An image built with the above setup can be uploaded into the Google Compute Engine cloud and registered as image.
-For further information on how to upload to Google see: `google-cloud-sdk <https://software.opensuse.org/package/google-cloud-sdk>`_
+For further information on how to upload to Google see: `google-cloud-sdk` on software.opensuse.org